landoskape/vrAnalysis/docs/analysis.md

 are utilized in the [`functions`](../vrAnalysis/functions.py) module, for more explanation look there.
 - keep_planes: a list of planes to keep, usually ignoring the flyback plane
-- distStep: a tuple describing how to manage spatial resolution.
-It's a little complicated so here's a full explanation.
-If only one value is provided, no downsampling or gaussian smoothing is used.
-If only two values are provided, then the second value is used to set the standard deviation of the gaussian smoothing.
-  - the first value describes the initial spatial resolution to measure occupancy, speed, licks, and spiking maps with.
+- distStep: the spatial resolution to measure occupancy, speed, licks, and spiking maps with.
-  - the second value describes how much to downsample the aforementioned maps.
-    If provided, it must be an integer multiple of the first value.
-  - the last value describes the standard deviation of a gaussian smoothing kernel used to smooth the data (except the lick map).
 - speedThreshold: as is standard in the field, this sets a threshold at how fast the mouse is moving (in centimeters) for including data points.
 - standardizeSpks: if True, will use a median/normalization (subtract by the